eugenius7/apps.tosapps.org/content/post/aiwnios.md

 ***Getting Aiwnios***

-Aiwnios can be found on here ([README.MD](/note/2025/04/07/aiwnios/)).
+Aiwnios can be found on the main TOS ftp server: ([README.MD](/note/2025/04/07/aiwnios/)).

-The project's homepage at [https://github.com/nrootconauto/aiwnios](https://github.com/nrootconauto/aiwnios).
+See [https://github.com/nrootconauto/aiwnios](https://github.com/nrootconauto/aiwnios) for bug reports, help, announcements, documentation, and much more.

 ***Documentation***

-[Documentation for aiwnios](/note/2025/04/07/aiwnios-manual/) is online, as is [documentation for most TempleOS software](/note/2025/04/07/manual/).
+[Documentation for aiwnios](/note/2025/04/07/aiwnios-manual/) is online, as is [documentation for most TempleOS software](/software/).